microsoft/webvalidate/README.md

 ## Deprecation Warnings

+- This release is the last release supporting `dotnet 3.1`
+  - The 2.0 release will require `dotnet 5.0`
+  - You can continue to use this release by specifying the version

+- This release is the last release published to `DockerHub`
+  - This release and future releases will be published to `ghcr.io/retaildevcrews/webvalidate`

 - Test files must migrate to the new json format
-- This is a breaking change in the next release
+- This is a breaking change in the 2.0 release

 ```json